yusuke-dna/cadnano-tools/README.md

     ```bash
     $ python3 setup.py
     ```
+    In case the Python version does not support SSL, you can add an argument to tunnel the SSL connection.
+    ```bash
+    $ python3 setup.py -unsafe
+    ```
     This command will:
     - Create a virtual environment in `~/venv/cn2` (or `venv\cn2` under the user's home directory on Windows).
     - Upgrade `pip` and `setuptools` within the virtual environment.